Office of Federal Contract Compliance Programs (OFCCP) – FAQs – Section 503 Final Rule

 General Information

-• Why did OFCCP revise its Section 503 regulations?
+• Why did OFCCP revise the Section 503 regulations?

 • Did OFCCP change all of the Section 503 regulations?